jthefang/Reading-Notes/tech/linux-ward/chapter-04.md

 	- don't overuse a temporary filesystem because the system eventually runs out of memory and programs will crash

 ## swap space
 You can augment RAM with disk space.
-Pieces of idle programs are swapped to disk in exchange for active pieces residing on the disk (i.e. swap space)
+Pieces of idle programs are swapped to disk (i.e. swap space) to free up space in memory (RAM) which is much faster to access; later the swap data can be paged back in when its needed

 - `free` outputs the current swap usage in kilobytes
 - to use an entire disk partition as swap: